riftdeveloppement/PortSeeker/README.md

-Voici un exemple de fichier `README.md` avec des émojis pour rendre la présentation plus visuelle et attrayante sur GitHub :

----

 # 🔍 PortSeeker

-**PortSeeker** is a fast and simple port scanner with a modern graphical interface.
+**PortSeeker** is a fast and simple open-source port scanner with a modern graphical interface.
 It allows you to scan for open ports on any IP address, showing results in an efficient way.
 Perfect for network security analysis and testing. 🚀

 ## ✨ Features
 - ⚡ **Multithreaded port scanning** for faster results.